umbertomangione/Unity-game/Readme.md

-# Here is my game that I submitted as a project for a university exam, which I programmed in its entirety using C# and used pre-existing assets so I didn't have to create it from scratch, while the programming side was done entirely by me.
+# Here is my game that I programmed in its entirety using C# and used pre-existing assets so I didn't have to create it from scratch, while the programming side was done entirely by me.
 To take a look on the C# files, just go to Assets->Scripts